gregmsanderson/fly-live-beats/docs/misc-changes-to-the-app.md

 ### mix.exs

 In order for the nodes to communicate, there needs to be some way for them to know about each other.
-I tried a [variety of approaches](/docs/9-clustering.md), none worked, and so ended up using a custom `libcluster` strategy.
+I tried a [variety of approaches](/docs/10-aws-phoenix-clustering.md), none worked, and so ended up using a custom `libcluster` strategy.
 That meant adding a dependency.

-**Note:** It is [not currently available on hex](https://github.com/pro-football-focus/libcluster_ecs/issues/1) and so needs to be fetched from its GitHub repo:
+**Note:** It is [not currently available on hex](https://github.com/pro-football-focus/libcluster_ecs/issues/1) so it needs to be fetched from its GitHub repo:

 ```elixir
 defp deps do